lbownik/primitive-json/README.md

-#A simple, lightweight, JSON parser/generator.
+# A minimalistic JSON parser and generator.

 The library represents JSON as
 * 	java.util.HashMap,